Pyomo/mpi-sppy/doc/src/properbundles.rst

 user (e.g., but using a pseudo-random vector to provide one level of indirection for the scenario number in the ``scenario_creator`` function).
 As of the time of this writing, only two-stage problems are easily supported.
 Proper bundles result in faster execution than loose bundles.

-See ``mpisppy.generic_cylinders.py`` for an example of their use.
+See ``mpisppy.generic_cylinders.py`` for an example of their use in code and see ``examples.generic_cylinders.bash`` for a few proper bundle command lines.
 In addition to being created on the fly and used with ``--proper-no-files``, then can be written (but not used in the same run) with ``--pickle-bundles-dir`` (note the the directory specified will be overwritten), and read before use with ``--unpickle-bundles-dir``.
 In all uses of bundles in ``mpisppy.generic_cylinders.py`` the ``--scenarios-per-bundle`` option must be specified (even when reading).

 ..
 Note::
    When writing bundles in ``mpisppy.generic_cylinders.py``, all ranks are used for forming and writing bundles.
-Command line options related to anythong other than proper bundles are ignored.
+Command line options related to anything other than proper bundles are ignored.

 ..
 Note::
    Reading and writing pickle files only works with proper bundles, not